Jain339/Global_Fertility_Empowerment_Study/README.md

 ## **Project Overview**

-This research project examines how multiple dimensions of women’s empowerment—economic, educational, and sociocultural—interact with fertility decline and population aging across the 30 wealthiest economies globally.
+This research project examines how multiple dimensions of women’s empowerment: economic, educational, and sociocultural—interact with fertility decline and population aging across the 30 wealthiest economies globally.
 Using a merged panel dataset from **UNICEF’s State of the World’s Children (SOWC) 2024** and the **World Bank World Development Indicators (WDI)**, the project conducts a multi-indicator quantitative analysis that integrates:

 * Temporal trend analysis (2015–2023)
 * Multi-variable empowerment–fertility correlations